envimate/mapmate/docs/UserGuide.md

 .*Response
 .*State
 ```
-AND MapMate can find a "conventional deserialization method", which follows the algorithm:
+AND MapMate can find either a "conventional deserialization method" or, alternatively, a public constructor.

+The detection of a "conventional deserialization method" follows this algorithm:

 1. If the class has a single factory method -> that's the one
 2. alternatively, if there are multiple factory methods, the one called "deserialize" wins